edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 !!! tip
     For a Raspberry Pi, you need to use the [pi-gadget](https://github.com/snapcore/pi-gadget) instead.

-Modify the following in `gadget.yml`.
-Under `volumes.pc.structure`:

-- Find the item with name `ubuntu-seed` and increase its size to `1500M`.
-This is to make sure our snap will fit in the image.
+In `gadget.yml`: under `volumes.pc.structure`, find the item with name `ubuntu-seed` and increase its size to `1500M`.
+This is to make sure our seeded snaps fit in the partition.
-- If planning to use an emulator: Find the item with name `ubuntu-data` and increase its size to `2G`.
-This is to give sufficient writable storage.
-When flashing on actual hardware, this volume would automatically take the whole remaining space (NEED TO VERIFY).

 Build:
 ```bash title="🖥 Desktop"